Cindy Elliser, PhD, Research Director/Founder

 Katrina MacIver, MRes, Assistant Research Director

 Following completion of her undergraduate degree (with Honors) in Ecology & Conservation, Katrina MacIver went on to achieve a Masters of Research in Marine Mammal Research, both at the University of St Andrews, Scotland.
 She has extensive experience in field research and photo-identification techniques in the United States and abroad including the South Western Marine Research Program in Western Australia.
-Katrina also has experience in marine mammal communication and conducting detailed analyses of passive acoustic data.
-In 2014 Katrina moved to the Pacific Northwest in 2014 and joined Dr. Elliser in creating Pacific Mammal Research to study marine mammals of the Salish Sea.
+Katrina moved to the Pacific Northwest in 2014 and joined Dr. Elliser in creating Pacific Mammal Research to study marine mammals of the Salish Sea.
 She has since been a co-author on several scientific papers and presented at international scientific conferences.